datopian/data-cli/README.md

 > "As a result you'll got a link to share: http://datahub.io/user-name/data-package-name
 ```
 That's it!
 Your data is online.
-You can make your data public or private, add some pretty graphics, and many more.
+You can make your data unlisted or private, add some pretty graphics, and many more.
 Please read http://datahub.io/docs for details.

 With `data-cli` you can also:
 * Get data from online sources